Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    <img src="images/build_in_progress.png">

 4. You will see the build summary with **Test Results, Code Coverage** and link to **SonarQube Analysis Report** when completed.
 The **Quality Gate** displayed in the report is the best way to enforce a quality policy in your organization.
-Quality Gates are defined and managed in the **Quality Gates** page found in the top menu of the SonarQube portal.

    <img src="images/build_summary.png">

-5. Go to **SonarQube** portal by clicking on the link in the build summary to see the dashboard.
+5. Click on the **Detailed SonarQube Report** link in the build summary to open the project in SonarQube.

    <img src="images/analysis_report.png">

 ## Exercise 4: Analyse SonarQube Reports

-We will analyse the report in sonarqube portal to see if there are critical bugs and fix them in our code.
+We will analyse the report in SonarQube portal to see if there are critical bugs and fix them in our code.
 In the below dashboard we have a critical bug.
 Let us fix this.

-1. Go to sonarqube and click **Bugs**.
+1. Go to SonarQube and click **Bugs**.

    <img src="images/sonar_portal.png">